preactjs/preact-www/content/en/guide/v10/web-components.md

 }
 ```

+> [!Note]
+> Preact maps camelCase JSX property names to the JS properties of the custom elements, not dash-case
+> like other other JSX compilers or runtimes may.
+If a custom element has a property names `someProperty`, using
+> the syntax `someProperty={value}` will work while `some-property={value}` will not (the latter will
+> set the attribute instead).

 When rendering static HTML using `preact-render-to-string` ("SSR"), complex property values like the object above are not automatically serialized.
 They are applied once the static HTML is hydrated on the client.

 ### Accessing Instance Methods